 From jet skis and sailboats to kayaks and paddleboards, you’re bound to find a fun activity in Altea.
 Plus, Altea’s gorgeous waters are excellent for snorkelers and scuba divers.
 But it’s not just Altea’s coastal treasures that draw tourists from around the world.

 Visitors never tire of walking through the whitewashed Old Town district.
-Be sure to spend extra time admiring Altea’s beloved blue-domed church in the Old Town’s main square.
+Be sure to spend extra time admiring Altea’s beloved blue-domed church in Old Town’s main square.
 You could also find plenty of cafés and restaurants serving Spanish delicacies along Altea’s promenade.

 On top of dining and diving, Altea is known for its dynamic artistic community.
 Many musicians and painters seem to be drawn to Altea’s alluring scenery (and its art college!).
-Don’t be surprised to find plenty of art studios and colourful markets as you stroll the Old Town’s cobblestoned streets.
+Don’t be surprised to find plenty of art studios and colorful markets as you stroll the Old Town’s cobblestoned streets.

-If you’d prefer to stay on the Spanish mainland, you could easily take day-trip south of Altea to Benidorm.
+If you’d prefer to stay on the Spanish mainland, you could easily take day trip south of Altea to Benidorm.
 Although Benidorm is well-known for its bar scene, there are loads of family-friendly attractions throughout this city.
 In fact, Benidorm has some of Costa Blanca’s most popular amusement parks, as well as the gorgeous Sierra Helada Natural Park.

 Just so you’re aware, Alicante is the largest city near Altea at about a 40-minute drive south.
 If you need to reach Valencia from Altea, then you’ll have to travel north for about 1.5 hours.

 We strongly recommend booking your holiday rental in Altea ASAP.

 In Costa Blanca has dozens of beautiful homes throughout this lovely city, so take your time browsing our catalog.